ATproto PDS indexer

 Goes over all repos that might have missing data, gets a full checkout from the PDS and adds all missing records to the database.

-and edit it to your liking.
+/${did} request returns a DID document.example.env to .env and edit it to your liking.

-can be anything, it will be used on the first start of
+POSTGRES_PASSWORD can be anything, it will be used on the first start of

-container to initialize the database.docker-compose.override.yml.example
+postgres container to initialize the database.docker-compose.override.yml.example to

-to change some parts of docker-compose.yml
+docker-compose.override.yml to change some parts of docker-compose.yml

 without actually editing it (and introducing possibility of merge conflicts